About Hyperbola

 Why should you use Hyperbola?

 Hyperbola offers stability, security, privacy and software freedom in addition to empowering the users.
-We combine GNU, ArchWay, Debian Stability and Init Freedom Campaign.
+We combine freedom, privacy and stability.
 This provides a Long Term Support (LTS) system that is simple to manage, simple to package, and simple to customize.
 You can build your own operating system in the way you want and learn a lot along the way.

 GNU Free System Distribution Guidelines (GNU FSDG)